-"[Confidential]."37
+"[Confidential]."40

 With the request to super admins to provide a copy of a Data Subject Access Request, Google wants to ensure that it provides the Telemetry Data in reply to a request of a verified data subject.
 Google is apparently concerned that an admin would randomly pick names of employees or students.
-This extra hurdle by itself does not lead to a (new) high risk, as long as the super admins carefully redact any non-necessary data from the Data Subject Access Request.
+This extra hurdle by itself does not lead to a (new) high risk, as long as the super admins carefully scrub any non-necessary data from individual data subject access requests.

-Google is finalizing the implementation of this new access procedure [confidential].
-During this [confidential] period, [confidential].
+Google states it will be able to provide the requested data within a period of maximum 30 calendar days.
 The specific response time in each case will depend on the complexity of the request and the volume of diagnostic information to be produced.